Mahek724/BizSuite/backend/test/utils/TestSummary.md

 5. PATCH /api/notes/:id/pin toggles pin state and returns populated note with `isPinnedByUser` boolean; tests both pinning and unpinning branches.
 6. GET /api/notes/pinned and /api/notes/unpinned return lists and pagination.

-Notes / Observations
-- Ownership checks are well covered.
-- The toggling logic tests both the case where the user pins and unpins.

 ---

 ## Test counts